Symphony No. 1 (Spohr)

-The Symphony No. 1 in E flat major, Op.
+The Symphony No. 1 in E♭ major, Op.
 20 by Louis Spohr was written and published in 1811 and first performed in April of that year.

 Movements

 The symphony is divided into four movements with the following tempo markings:

 Recordings

 The symphony has been recorded by Howard Griffiths and the NDR Radiophilharmonie, as well as Howard Shelley with the Orchestra della Svizzera Italiana.
 A recording by Alfred Walter and the Budapest Symphony Orchestra on the Naxos label is also available.